danielang2020/ats/README.md

 - Cost-effective means that service can be auto-scaling and pay-as-you-go(including reserved plan)
 - if query and then do, don't depend on read-only replicas query in order to avoid linearizability.
 - Partition data evenly is important for HPC.
-- if division includes rounding or result is zero, computation should throw exception.
+- if division includes rounding and result is zero, computation should throw exception. computation's default value is null, not zero.